BMI Calculator for Women – Body Mass Index

 We have mentioned that the first step is to calculate your BMI as female, and we showed you how to use the BMI calculation formula to do that by hand.
-However, we haven't really showed you how to use the BMI calculator for women, so let's take a closer look at that now.
+However, we haven't really shown you how to use the BMI calculator for women, so let's take a closer look at that now.

 Healthy BMI for women: how bad is to be in the obese BMI range?

 What is more surprising is the strong correlation at a slightly unhealthy BMI.
-It could be totally possible that slightly high BMI causes a higher risk of death, but given the variations in BMI due to many different factors, there's another explanation that seems more plausible.
+It could be totally possible that a slightly high BMI causes a higher risk of death, but given the variations in BMI due to many different factors, there's another explanation that seems more plausible.
 BMI is an indicator that works both ways: women with normal BMI tend to be healthy, and healthy females tend to have normal BMI.

 Differences between male and female BMI percentiles

-It is time to take a look at the differences in BMI between men and women beyond the body composition that we have mentioned before.
-The first thing to mention is the difference in body type, not only between men and women but also within those groups.
+It is time to take a look at the differences in BMI between men and women beyond the body composition we have mentioned before.
+The first thing to note is the difference in body type, not only between men and women but also within those groups.
 If you look at all the men in the world, their general body shape doesn't really vary that much, except for the proportion of fat and muscle.